 Mother and Baby Homes report: Main findings and recommendations

-Responsiblity for harsh treatment lies with fathers and families backed by State and churches, report finds
+Responsiblity for harsh treatment lies with fathers and families backed by State and churches

 A view of shoes left by Mother and Baby Homes protesters at Phoenix Park, Dublin.Photo: Tom Honan